 The Group's business does not involve significant occupational health and safety and environmental matters.
-During the year ended 31 December 2020, the Group did not have any material occupational health and safety and environmental incidents.
-Further details of the Group's environmental policies and performance will be disclosed in the environmental, social and governance report of the Company for the year ended 31 December 2020 to be published in due course in accordance with the Listing Rules.
+During the year ended 31 December 2022, the Group did not have any material occupational health and safety and environmental incidents.
+Further details of the Group's environmental policies and performance will be disclosed in the environmental, social and governance report of the Company for the year ended 31 December 2022.